Littleton's Natural Resources

 - Doug Tallamy's groundbreaking book, Bringing Nature Home, was published in 2007 and continues to have national impact; it was awarded the 2008 Silver Medal by the Garden Writers' Association.
 In 2014, he co-authored The Living Landscape with Rick Darke.
 His newest book, Nature's Best Hope was published in 2020, concurrently with this event.
 Doug’s widely respected conservation work and science-based advocacy for native plants continues to be recognized nationally, earning him numerous awards.

-Trail Maps - the Littleton Conservation Trust has trail maps and guides that you can use in your explorations.
+The Littleton Conservation Trust has trail maps and guides that you can use in your explorations.
 There are also some "Easy Walks" described above, on this page

-Tree Hunt and more - a group of people have come together to urge families to get out into our open spaces in the winter.
+A group of people have come together to urge families to get out into our open spaces in the winter.
 They have also created a quick treasure hunt that you can use any time!
 Mass Audubon has other great ideas on how to Explore Nature At Home.

-Vernal Pools - Check in here for information on the Amphibian Crossing Brigade and vernal pool information.
+Check in here for information on the Amphibian Crossing Brigade and vernal pool information.

-Wildflowers - Spring wildflowers will be out soon, so keep an eye out!
+Spring wildflowers will be out soon, so keep an eye out!
 I'm hoping to be able to get some of my photos posted from last year.
 You can use an app like iNaturalist to help you identify what you see.

-Your Back Yard - Bill Vales has all sorts of great information on LCTV.
+Bill Vales has all sorts of great information on LCTV.
 There are 21 different segments you can explore.
 For deeper dive into some areas, try Bill's Hidden Treasures info for Oak Hill and Tophets Chasm, Prouty, or Newtown Woods for some examples.